-An application of AI and natural language processing, businesses often use chatbots for customer support, boosting productivity for human employees and reducing overhead by cutting down on labor costs for menial tasks.
+Businesses often use chatbots powered by AI and natural language processing (NLP) for customer support, boosting productivity for human employees and reducing overhead by cutting down on labor costs for menial tasks.

 Business can use chatbots for many functions, including: